Michèle Raymond

 Michèle Hovey Raymond (born 1958) is a Canadian politician and author.
 She formerly served as Halifax Atlantic's NDP MLA.

 Early life and education

-A Halifax-area resident since 1963, she received degrees from Yale 1978 and Dalhousie in Linguistics and Law, respectively.
+A Halifax-area resident since 1963, she received a degree in Linguistics from Yale University in 1978 and a degree in Law from Dalhousie University.

 Before politics

 Prior to becoming a politician, Raymond co-founded the Urban Farm Museum Society of Spryfield and has been part of a campaign to reactivate the Northwest Arm Ferry.
 She has volunteered with the Nova Scotia Museum and is the vice-president of the Heritage Trust of Nova Scotia and other heritage societies around Nova Scotia for which she was awarded the Queen's Jubilee Medal.
 She is also the co-author with historian Heather Watts of Halifax's Northwest Arm: An Illustrated History published by Formac Publishing in 2003.

 Political career

 In her first attempt at political office, Raymond was elected MLA in 2003, replacing Robert Chisholm, who retired.

-On November 23, 2012, Raymond announced that she would not be reoffering in the next election.
+On November 23, 2012, Raymond announced that she would not be running in the next election.